ayuhito/modern-tar/packages/fs/README.md

 **Parameters:**
 - `directoryPath: string` - Path to directory where files will be extracted
-- `options?: UnpackOptions` - Optional extraction configuration
+- `options?: UnpackOptionsFS` - Optional extraction configuration

 **Returns:** Node.js `Writable` stream to pipe tar archive bytes into